Lookahead Pathology in Monte-Carlo Tree Search: Results

-Finally, for the sake of completeness, we also evaluate the performance of Minimax search with alpha-beta pruning on our critical win-loss games.
+For the sake of completeness, we also evaluate the performance of Minimax search with alpha-beta pruning on our critical win-loss games.
 These results are presented in Appendix \ref{sec:ab-path}.
-We find that Minimax is even more susceptible to lookahead pathology than UCT in our setting, exhibiting pathology at $\gamma$ values as low as $0.5$.
-Indeed, our results indicate that lookahead pathology in Minimax search can arise even in games with low branching factor ($b=2$), modest local similarity ($\gamma = 0.5$) and with a highly granular heuristic (in this case, derived from binning Stockfish's evaluation function and treating that as a distribution), which runs counter to the findings of \citeauthor{path_survey} \cite{path_survey}.
-While reconciling these results is an important next step, we defer that investigation to future work as it is beyond the scope of this paper.
+We find that Minimax is similarly susceptible to lookahead pathology in our setting, particularly in games where $\gamma \geq 0.7$.
+Games with high critical rates correspond to those with a high clustering factor $f$ \cite{clustering}, and thus, low \emph{local similarity} --- in such games, there is a lower degree of correlation among the true utilities of nodes that are near each other in the game tree, which has been identified as a key driver of pathology \cite{path_survey}.
+Our results are thus consistent with the findings of \citeauthor{path_survey}.
+One point of departure from their findings, however, is that pathology arises in our experiments even though we use a highly granular heuristic.
+In their work, \citeauthor{path_survey} create heuristic estimates for node utilities via an additive Gaussian noise model, whereas ours are derived from binning Stockfish's evaluation function and treating that as a distribution.
+This suggests that the manner in which heuristics are modeled may contribute to pathology, in addition to their resolution.

+We conclude by considering the performance of UCT on the classical P-games devised by \citeauthor{pearl80}.
+As noted in Section \ref{sec:tree-models}, the bottom-up nature of a P-game's construction requires that we keep the entire game tree in memory during our experiments, which limits the size of the games we can study.
+Our results, presented in Appendix \ref{sec:pgames-path}, indicate that UCT demonstrates few signs of pathology in these games.
+Inducing pathological behavior in UCT thus appears to require large games with more intricate structural properties --- requirements which are satisfied by the critical win-loss games which we have introduced in this work.